andrerferrer/pundit-outsourcing-demo/README.md

 Check my other demos [here](https://github.com/andrerferrer/dedemos#ded%C3%A9mos)

-We'll implement this as a scope and in the create action.
+We'll implement this mainly in the Booking index and create actions.

 ## Where does this come from?